Metroid: Sales

 Each Metroid game, excluding spin-offs and remakes, has sold more than one million copies.
 By September 2012, the series had sold over 17.44 million copies worldwide.
 Metroid sales in Japan have typically been lower than in the United States.
-In its debut week in Japan, Metroid Prime 3: Corruption sold 32,388 units, ranking it behind Ryū ga Gotoku Kenzan!, Super Smash Bros.
+In its debut week in Japan, Metroid Prime 3: Corruption sold 32,388 copies, ranking it behind Ryū ga Gotoku Kenzan!, Super Smash Bros.
 Brawl, Wii Fit, and Gundam Musou Special.
 Metroid: Other M was the third-bestselling video game in Japan during its week of release with 45,398 copies sold, ranking it behind Wii Party and Monster Hunter Diary: Poka Poka Airu Village.
 It sold an additional 11,239 copies the following week.

 Legacy

 Along with the 1997 Konami game Castlevania: Symphony of the Night, the early Metroid games defined a subgenre known as Metroidvania.
 Tom Happ, developer of the 2015 Metroidvania game Axiom Verge, defined Metroidvania games as side-scrolling adventures with continuous maps, rather than discrete levels, that require the player to collect items and backtrack.
-Other notable Metroidvania games include Cave Story (2004), Shadow Complex (2009), Ori and the Blind Forest (2014), Hollow Knight (2017), and Chasm (2018).
+Other notable Metroidvania games include Cave Story (2004), Shadow Complex (2009), Ori and the Blind Forest (2015), Hollow Knight (2017), and Chasm (2018).
 Metroid is therefore among a handful of game series to have genres named after them, along with Dark Souls (Soulslike) and Rogue (Roguelike).

 In 2016, AM2R, a fan-made remake of Metroid II was released.
 Nintendo issued takedown notices to halt its distribution, citing the potential damage to its intellectual property.
 AM2R was nominated for the Game Awards 2016, but was removed as it had not been cleared by Nintendo for inclusion.